patrickfatrick/taskmastr/README.md

 ## taskmastr
 Yet another todo list web app built with the MEAN stack (not mean.io or mean.js, though...).
 You can find a hosted version of this at [taskmastr.co](http://www.taskmastr.co)

+##New in v5.0.0
+Notifications!
+Use the new datepicker next to each task to assign a due date, and we'll send you a handy reminder at 6am the day of.

 ##New in v4.1.0
 We now have a pathway for resetting user passwords.
 Put in your email, check "Forgot your password?" and submit the form to receive a link that will allow you to create a new password.